ChristianMendez1/Project1_kill_the_flying_monsters_CM/README.md

 # Project1_kill_the_flying_monsters_CM
-Click based javascript canvas game.
+Click based HTML canvas game.
 Click to kill the monsters and win.

 # Motivation